 Rayon.

 It's a standard when making vintage garments, and not too easy to find with a lot of variety.
 I honestly didn't know how it would burn.
 Its a synthetic fabric based on plant fibers.
 Still, now I know why it's not plentiful to find.
-Lights up like kindling!
+Lights up like kindling!-SUPER fast burn thats steady and ravenous.

 -Slight discoloration farthest from the flame.